New server action factory is out! 🎉

 // Calling 👇🏻

-// is equal to declare the route handler this way 👇🏻
+// is equal to declare the server action this way 👇🏻

 }

-// excepts `createSafeRouteHandler` will provide by default a native error catching
+// excepts `createSafeServerAction` will provide by default a native error handling

 Feel free to open an issue or a PR if you think a relevant option could be added into the factory 🙂